 Some CMS editors provide a Paste from Word toolbar button.

 These utilities will remove some tags, but not all.
 Depending on your document, there might be lots of these tags.
 Some systems also offer a Paste as Text button.
 This button will remove all formatting.
 This button works well for simple documents but if you have any formatting for lists, tables, paragraphs and so on you might spend more time reapplying the formatting.

-Paste and Convert Solutions
+Paste Convert Solutions

 Another way to convert Word documents is to use an online service.
 These are free services that best handle simple text.
 One advantage is these services are not saving your files and no uploads are required.
 The major drawback is images.

+One caveat about these systems is most give items after the

 One of the simplest to use is TextFixer.
 You just copy the Word document and then paste the contents into a textbox.
 The service does a reasonable job of providing HTML but strips out any images.
 This also means if you used fancy list bullets or wingdings you may see another character.

 If you only have a few images, this service is still a good consideration because it’s pretty easy to add the images back if you know a little HTML or use an editor.